 - Not tested for glyphosate (which may have been used on most fields in Kentucky, where farmers previously grew conventional crops)

-This Cornbread Hemp USDA Certified Organic CBD Oil (375 mg) stands out because it’s USDA-certified organic.
+This Cornbread Hemp Organic Extra-Strength CBD Oil (1500mg) stands out because it’s USDA-certified organic.
 Plus, Cornbread Hemp releases batch-specific third-party lab reports for every batch of CBD oil they sell.

 All Cornbread Hemp products are tested by Kaycha Labs, Kentucky’s only DEA-registered testing facility, which is also a USDA-Approved Hemp Laboratory.